Home » News » The Bahamas-Ready Leopard: The Complete Preparation Guide for Cruising the Islands with Confidence

 Water Capacity for Extended Cruising

 Fresh water can be limited or expensive in remote areas.
-Leopard models offer substantial water capacity, allowing crews to remain comfortable between marina visits.
+Leopard models offer substantial water capacity, allowing crews to stay well-equipped between marina visits.
+Many further extend their time off-grid with watermakers, making it easier to spend longer periods away from marinas.

 Fuel Capacity and Range